-The Thyroid Stimulating Hormone (TSH) Test is for testing Thyroid Stimulating Hormone (TSH) in the blood.
+The Thyroid Stimulating Hormone (TSH) Test tests Thyroid Stimulating Hormone (TSH) in the blood.

-Thyroid-stimulating hormone (TSH) is produced by the pituitary and acts on the thyroid gland to stimulate the production of thyroxine (T4).
-Higher than normal TSH can indicate a disorder of the thyroid gland, while low TSH can indicate overproduction of T4, which acts in negative feedback on the pituitary to reduce TSH production.
-Low TSH can also be caused by problems in the pituitary gland itself, which result in insufficient TSH being produced to stimulate the thyroid (secondary hypothyroidism).
+The pituitary produces thyroid-stimulating hormone (TSH) and acts on the thyroid gland to stimulate the production of thyroxine (T4).
+Higher than normal TSH can indicate a thyroid gland disorder, while low TSH can indicate overproduction of T4, which acts in negative feedback on the pituitary to reduce TSH production.
+Low TSH can also be caused by problems in the pituitary gland itself, resulting in insufficient TSH to stimulate the thyroid (secondary hypothyroidism).
 Thyroid disease or dysfunction is notoriously underdiagnosed.